LIFE STORY

 Let’s get the record straight, once and for all.

-And this is not some kind of sour grapes, since being excluded from China meant I was able to be even more deeply embedded in Japan – an existence far more rewarding and profitable than anything I could have had in hard-nosed China at the time.
+And this is not some kind of sour grapes, since being excluded from China meant I was able to be even more deeply embedded in Japan – an existence far more rewarding than anything I could have had in hard-nosed China at the time.

 Indeed, if I stayed with China for any time I could have ended up like quite a few China-watchers at the time – confused and twisted.
 During a barren time trying to be a China business consultant Fitzgerald ended up promoting investment in North Korea